-She was associate vice president at FitzGibbon Media where she led the firm’s digital rights practice, working with advocacy groups, filmmakers and whistleblowers.
-Prior to her time at FM, she was the associate director of press relations at the Center for American Progress, leading media outreach for CAP’s energy, immigration, national security, and LGBT teams and writing policy briefs cited by The New York Times and Rolling Stone.
+Before founding Balestra, Christina was associate vice president at a media firm where she led the firm’s digital rights practice, working with advocacy groups, filmmakers, and whistleblowers.
+Previously she was the associate director of press relations at the Center for American Progress, leading media outreach for CAP’s energy, immigration, national security, and LGBT teams and writing policy briefs cited by The New York Times and Rolling Stone.

 Christina was elected to local office as Ward Committeewoman in West Philadelphia and served as deputy press secretary on Congressman Joe Sestak’s 2010 U.S. Senate campaign, after her time as policy advisor to Pennsylvania State Representative Greg S. Vitali.
 She holds a Bachelor of Arts and Master of Arts in Political Science from Villanova University.